Here’s what you need to know to protect your business and yourself.

 As voice cloning technology continues to improve, having technology that can recognize and stop the use of fake speech for fraud and deception is imperative.

 Voice anti-spoofing, also called voice liveness detection, is a technology capable of distinguishing between live voice and voice that is recorded, manipulated or synthetic.
 Many of today’s fakes are imperceptible to the human ear, but can be detected by AI-based software trained to identify artifacts that aren’t present in a live voice.

-Technologies that detect voice cloning were initially created to solve the problem of voice biometric spoofing.
+Technologies that detect AI voice cloning software were initially created to solve the problem of voice biometric spoofing.
 Where voice biometrics match a person’s voice to the voice template on file, anti-spoofing technology checks to ensure the voice is live.
 The technology will continue to adapt to address additional use cases as voice cloning fraud becomes more prevalent.
 The topic was even the focus of a recent FTC workshop with participants from ID R&D DARPA, University of Florida, MIT Sloan School of Management, and Microsoft’s Defending Democracy program.

 Voice Anti-Spoofing Industry Challenge